Cotton Bowl (stadium): Dallas Tornado

 Early in their existence, the Dallas Tornado played two seasons of professional soccer in the Cotton Bowl.
-They spent their inaugural year, 1967, as a franchise of the United Soccer Association and 1968 as members of the North American Soccer League, in the Cotton Bowl before moving first to P.C.
-Cobb Stadium, and then on to other venues.
-The Tornado played for 15 years and used a total of six different Dallas-area stadiums before finally folding after the 1981 season.
+They spent their inaugural year, 1967, as a franchise of the United Soccer Association and 1968 as members of the North American Soccer League in the Cotton Bowl.
+For the Tornado, a wider field was installed that required several storm drains to be moved.
+The team moved to P.C.
+Cobb Stadium for the 1969 season and played at four more venues in the Dallas area before they folded after the 1981 season.